Ravager11220/Ravager11220/README.md

-# Hi, I'm Ravager 👋
+# Hi, I'm Ravager

 I am a Computer Science undergraduate focused on systems-level programming, network architecture, and security primitives.
 I like building tools that look under the hood of how software interacts with hardware and networks.
+I also practice OPSEC like a lifestyle.

-## 🚀 Current Focus Areas
+## Current Focus Areas
 - **Low-Level Networking:** Building custom packet analysis tools and transport layer abstractions.
 - **Systems Performance:** Optimizing algorithms and resource management using memory-safe execution.
 - **Offensive Security:** Studying adversarial patterns, vulnerability scanning protocols, and network pivoting.

-## 🛠️ Technical Stack
+## Technical Stack

 | Category | Technologies |
 |---|---|